 Each second is more painful than the last.
 You are like a disease of the heart - I cannot truly shake you.

 I see that you are still wearing those crumpled band tees underneath the rolled-up checked shirts.
 On your feet are the converse that were ruined when I knew you, never mind now.
 Iím surprised you still look like this: so similar to how I left you.
 I know that Victoire never approved of your attire or your varying shades of bright blue hair.
 It surprises me, then, that you have not changed, yet it also warms my heart.

 For so long I have made peace with what my life has become.
 I know it is wrong to blame you but it truly is your return that has made me feel so low.
 I thought as time extended the pain would reduce.
 I was right.
 Now it is back.

 Iím still that confused girl who left you at seventeen for the wide world outside.
-Iím still the girl who gave you up because she had spent years being second best.
-Except now I have a degree and still no you to cuddle beside Ė still no anyone.
+Iím still the girl who gave you up because she had spent years coming second.
+Except now I have a degree and still no you to lay beside Ė still no anyone.

 I donít realise Iíve been coping with my loss until I no longer am.

 Really, it is a coincidence that I stand across the cobbled street from you.
 How was I to know you would choose this one day, this random day, to visit Hogsmeade too?
 Except itís not random, is it.
 Today is my birthday.
 I wonder if you remember.

 You disappear into The Three Broomsticks shortly after I spot you, the blonde I think you love by your side.
 It is safe to assume you will not notice we are finally so close again after so long apart.
 My heart pangs for your proximity like nothing else.
 I have to remind myself I cannot have you.
 Again and again I cut away at my pain.

 When my sister finally arrives I am glad of her comfort.
 She seems to note I am not as perky as I have developed to become.
 She must see the shadow that has deepened across my eyes.
 She does see it, I can tell, but she says nothing.